statycc/ifspec/README.md

 This repository contains all benchmarks as-is and without modification.
 Directories `JavaSourceCode` and `JavaByteCode` and `DalvikByteCode` contain the benchmark suite in respective target languages.
-Under these directories, each subdirectory is a benchmark, and the subdirectory name is the benchmark name.
+Under these directories, each subdirectory is a benchmark.
+The subdirectory name is the benchmark name.

 Each benchmark includes files: